TILseg/TILseg/README.md

 ### 5. EXAMPLE USE CASE: ###
 - - - -
-Please reference the `tilseg_use.ipynb` file for an example of how this software may be used.
-Additional information and explanations can be found in `tilseg_example.ipynb`.
+Please reference the `dbscan_kmeans_example.ipynb` file for an example of how this software may be used.
+Additional information and explanations can be found in `dbscan_kmeans_example.ipynb`.
 The three primary modules are implemented with a sample slide image for illustrative purposes.

 ### 6. REFERENCES: ###
 - - - -
-This work is a revision and an extension of a [previous project](https://github.com/ViditShah98/Digital_segmentation_BRCA_547_Capstone) that originated from the CHEM E 545/546 course at the University of Washington.
+This work is a revision and an extension of a [previous project](https://github.com/ViditShah98/Digital_segmentation_BRCA_547_Capstone) that originated from the CHEME 545/546 course at the University of Washington.
+Updates have been made from a fork of the [TILseg/TILseg respository](https://github.com/TILseg/TILseg) that originated from the CHEME 545/546 course (Winter 2023) at the University of Washington.

 Both the previous project and this work is a continuation of the research performed in [Mittal Research Lab](https://shachimittal.com/) at the University of Washington.